00sapo/zotero-skimming/README.md

 First skim, then read.
 Skimming is also known as _"orientation reading"_.

 Requires Zotero 9 and one of:
-- Ollama for efficient fully local processing
+- Ollama for efficient fully local processing on most consumer laptops
-- OpenAI-compatible API key (e.g. LiteLLM, Deepseek, Openrouter, OpenAI, etc.) if you have low budget hardware
+- OpenAI-compatible API key (e.g. LiteLLM, Deepseek, Openrouter, OpenAI, etc.) if you have very low budget hardware

 <img src="assets/screenshot.png" alt="Screenshot of a paper annotated" width="400" />